 Some birds remain on journey throughout the year.

-It is one such bird.
+It is one long flight bird.
 This bird travels up to 96000 km every year.
 This is the greatest distance that an animal can travel.

 During the thirty years of its life spawn this bird travels as long as a distance equal to three times the distance of the moon from the earth.